 You will pay the lender an amount of mortgage interest equal to the number of days left in the month in which you close and then your first mortgage payment will be due the 1st day of the 2nd month following the date of closing.

-Due on the 2nd month?
-I get a free month?!
+Payment due on the 2nd month — do I get a free month?!

 This is actually a bonafide “frequently asked question”.
 Short answer: Not really — you already paid for it!

-Your mortgage payments will always pay the prior month’s interest so you will likely not have a mortgage payment due the 1st day of the 1st month after the closing date because there will be no full month’s prior interest for such a payment to cover.
+Your mortgage payments will always pay the prior month’s interest.
+For that reason, you will likely not have a mortgage payment due the 1st day of the 1st month after the closing date because there will be no full month’s prior interest to cover.
 That is why we take the interest for the month in which you close through the closing.

 In some cities like San Francisco, Oakland, and Berkeley there is a one-time city transfer tax that is required to be paid at closing that the seller and buyer split 50/50.
 This amount can be as much as 1.5% of the sales price so don’t let it sneak up on you come closing day!
 A good mortgage broker will make sure you are in the know.